 In South Carolina, you can apply for SSDI or SSI through your local Social Security office.
 Browse a list of South Carolina Social Security offices or use the SSA Office Locator to find the office closest to you.

 South Carolina offers a state supplement to the federal SSI benefit for some residents of the state.
-This supplement is available to South Carolina residents who receive Supplemental Security Income and are residing in a licensed long-term care facility.
-For 2012, this monthly supplement is $483.
+This supplement is available to South Carolina residents who receive Supplemental Security Income and are residing in a licensed long-term care facility or an assisted living facility.
+Most of the supplemental payment goes to the facility.

 The South Carolina supplement is administered by the South Carolina Department of Health and Human Services(DHHS).
 Use the DHHS Office Locator to find the office in your county where you can apply for the supplement.